ARBUCHELI/CS50-MARIO-MORE/README.md

 <strong>INSTRUCTIONS</strong>

 1. Download and unzip the repository folder.
-2. Open, compile and run the mariomore.c file to see the project.
+2. Open, compile and run the mariomore.c file in a C compiler to see the project.

 # Author: Andrés R. Bucheli.